Manchester City, 2022–

-Such are the qualities that Kalvin Phillips displayed in the middle of the Leeds midfield during the club's promotion season under Marcelo Bielsa, that he became only the third player this century to represent England before having made a single appearance in the Premier League.
-He started for Gareth Southgate's team in a Nations League fixture against Denmark in September 2020, four days before anchoring the Leeds midfield in a thrilling 4-3 defeat against Liverpool on the team's long-awaited return to the Premier League.
+He first caught the eye in midfield in Leeds' promotion season under Marcelo Bielsa – so much so, in fact, that he became only the third player this century to represent England before having made a single appearance in the Premier League.
+Phillips started for Gareth Southgate's team in a Nations League fixture against Denmark in September 2020, four days before anchoring the Leeds midfield in a thrilling 4-3 defeat against Liverpool on the team's long-awaited return to the Premier League.

-Phillips is a Leeds youth product who has made more than 200 appearances for the club since making his debut in April 2015.
-His rise, particularly under the guidance of the inspirational Bielsa, culminated in a stellar 2020/21 season for both club and country.
-A key figure in Leeds finishing ninth in the Premier League, he starred for England in the national team's run to the final of the delayed Euro 2020.
-His absence through injury for much of the 2021/22 season played no little part in Leeds' struggles in the often difficult second season back, and the ultimate departure of Bielsa.
+Phillips, a Leeds youth product who went on to make more than 200 appearances for the club, has since gone on to even bigger and better things.
+He had a stellar 2020/21 season for both club and country, in which he was a key figure in Leeds finishing ninth in the Premier League and then starred for England in the national team's run to the final of the delayed Euro 2020.
+His absence through injury for much of the 2021/22 season played no little part in Leeds' struggles in their second season back in the top flight, and the ultimate departure of Bielsa.
+Injury has, however, not put Pep Guardiola off bringing Phillips to the Etihad stadium.

 Phillips is a defensive midfielder with a superb passing range and great tactical awareness.
 Most often used as a single pivot at the base of a midfield, he withdraws into deeper positions to assist the team in building possession in the defensive third.
 A player with impressive stamina, he is also capable of offering consistent movements across the pitch to create forward passing options and avoid being screened.